-I N large-scale multiprocessor systems-on-chip (MPSoCs), the utilization of processing elements (PEs) varies based on the nature of the workload under execution.
-Heavily utilized PEs dissipate a larger amount of power that in thermally constrained systems results in the formation of thermal hotspots.
-In 3-D stacked multiprocessors, due to the thermal coupling between stacked dies [1], high activity in one tier can result in the formation of thermal hotspots in the surrounding tiers.
-Sustained thermal gradients and high operating temperatures are detrimental to reliability and result in the accelerated degradation of devices [2].
-Dynamic thermal managers (DTMs) control operating temperatures by reducing the switching activity and, thus, the power dissipation of components [3].
+I N large scale multiprocessor systems-on-chip (MPSoC), the utilization of processing elements (PE) varies based on the nature of the workload under execution.
+Heavily utilized PEs dissipate a larger amount of power which, in thermally constrained systems, results in the formation of thermal hotspots.
+In 3D stacked multiprocessors, due to the thermal coupling between stacked dies [1], high activity in one tier can result in the formation of thermal hotspots in the surrounding tiers.
+Sustained thermal gradients and high operating temperatures are detrimental to reliability, and result in the accelerated degradation of devices [2].
+Dynamic Thermal Managers (DTM) control operating temperatures by reducing the switching activity, and thus power dissipation of components [3].
 However, their invocation also results in decreased system performance [4].

-The network-on-chip (NoC) interconnect in modern MPSoCs consumes a significant amount of power and can aggravate thermal imbalances in the system.
-For instance, interconnect traffic routed close to highly active PEs increases power density in the region, resulting in elevated operating temperatures, i.e., a thermal hotspot.
-If traffic were instead steered away from such critical regions by a temperature-aware
+The network-on-chip (NoC) interconnect in modern MP-SoCs consumes a significant amount of power, and thus can aggravate thermal imbalances in the system.
+For instance, interconnect traffic routed close to highly active PEs increases power density in the region, resulting in elevated operating temperatures, i.e. a thermal hotspot.
+If traffic were instead steered away from such critical regions by a temperature-aware routing strategy, the amount of interconnect power dissipated near high-activity nodes would reduce.
+This would yield more balanced operating temperatures, prevent invocation of the DTM, and accordingly minimize performance losses.